 A deadly fuzz of pollution, creaking wastewater infrastructure, trash, illegal construction, poorly planned urbanization, incremental habitat loss, overfishing, climate change, non-natural fires, deforestation, erosion, wetland degradation, and invasive species have been afflicting the sumptuous habitats of UNESCO Lake Ohrid and National Park Galichica for several years.

 Many of these link directly or indirectly to the tourism industry, whose badly implemented expansion has coincided with a gradual deterioration in the Ohrid region’s natural resources.
-Now, added to these long-term threats, numerous mega-projects designed to exploit the mass visitor market have been proposed.
+Added to these dangers, several mega-projects have been announced in recent years, including infrastructure for rail, road and boats, but also large resorts such as a ski-center.

 INTERVIEW: Dr. Martin Pusch of Berlin’s Leibniz Institute of Freshwater Ecology & Inland Fisheries talks marinas with Ohrid SOS.